OuroborosGames/On-the-hill/doc/gui_developers_guide.md

 also help the developer understand how the player is supposed to interact with the game, which is crucial to creating a good GUI.

+### 1.1.
+Definitions and naming conventions

+The words 'MUST', 'SHOULD' and 'MAY' mean exactly what you think they mean:
+'required', 'reccommended' and 'optional'.

+Some of the in-game objects (events, special actions, buildings) are sometimes described through tabletop metaphors ('cards', 'decks' etc.).
+This is a convention we adopted at a design stage and it doesn't necessarily need to be reflected in your GUI.

+Code examples shown in the following guide contain calls to placeholder functions and methods in placeholder classes, identified by the prefix 'my\_' (e.g.'my_map_rendering_function()').
+Their purpose is purely illustrative and you're supposed to replace them with whatever is appropriate for your GUI.

 2. Starting the game
 ---------------------------------